esr360/Kayzen-GS/README.md

     ...
 </div>
 ```

+> This helper class will work with all column types.

 When columns become stacked, the left one becomes the top and the right one becomes the bottom.
 Sometimes you way wish to reverse this behaviour.
 To conditionally reverse the columns at a given breakpoint, you can use a seperate helper class of `reverse-break-3`, adding the appropriate breakpoint value as desired: